-The battle and debate over AMD vs. Intel CPUs has been waged for decades.
-Intel has been the dominant force for most of the war, but AMD's Ryzen processors are shaking things up, particularly when paired with the best AMD motherboard, and the upcoming AMD Ryzen 3000 series could legitimately claim the throne for the first time in more than a decade.
+AMD vs. Intel CPUs, which is better?
+Technology enthusiasts have been arguing about this for decades.
+Intel has traditionally held the upper hand, but AMD's Ryzen processors are shaking things up, particularly when paired with the best AMD motherboard.
 Here's the current state of AMD and Intel CPUs, the pros and cons of each, and everything else you really need to know about the great CPU debate.
-And if you're wondering which one to buy, check our guide to the best CPUs for gaming, or grab one of the best graphics cards to pair it with.
+And if you're wondering which one to buy, check our guide to the best CPUs for gaming, and grab one of the best graphics cards to pair it with.

 Note that for this article, I'm focusing primarily on mainstream desktop CPUs.
 Both AMD and Intel offer a variety of processors, including mobile and server solutions.
 The mobile chips are often similar to the desktop parts, only with lower clockspeeds and power use, while server and workstation solutions generally cost a lot more and aren't really necessary for most consumers any longer.